Welcome to Sweetwater Skills…

 Start by reading through the trick descriptions whilst referring to the picture sequence, and then watch the video a few times to get an understanding of the key concepts around the trick, body positions and movements.

-To help you do this we have split each skills into key phases typically called; set-up, initiation, release/take-off, and recovery.
+To help you do this we have split each skills into key phases typically called; Set-up, Initiation, Take-off/Release, and Recovery.
 Each of these Phases is further broken down into key elements, that are critical to the performance of that phase.

 Once you have a good understanding of the technical requirements and a picture of the movement in your head you can start to rehearse the manoeuvre at home or outside before you hit the water.
 Try to visualise the feature you are going to perform the move on in your mind.
 The next step is to see yourself in the image performing the trick like the demonstration in the video clip (you can superimpose yourself over the paddler or see it through your own eyes as you perform the manoeuvre).
 Finally comes physically practicing the manoeuvre.
 Start with performing the whole manoeuvre in real-time, after this you can then practice each of the 4 phases in isolation at a pace that suits your needs.
 When you’re happy, complete the whole sequence in real-time again.